-The company accounts for its derivative financial instruments in accordance with SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities", which was adopted in the first quarter of 2001.
-In accordance with SFAS No.133, as amended, these instruments are recognized on the balance sheet as either an asset or a liability measured at fair value.
+The company accounts for its derivative financial instruments in accordance with ASC 815, "Derivative and Hedging."
+In accordance with ASC 815, as amended, these instruments are recognized on the balance sheet as either an asset or a liability measured at fair value.
 Changes in the market value and the related foreign exchange gains and losses are recorded in the statement of earnings.